 - Schedule: Open from 8 to 17 daily hours.
 It is run by the local community, who offer guides on the premises.

-- Entrance cost: there is no official payment, but the tip for the guides that accompany you is obligatory.
+- Entrance cost: there is no official payment, but the tip for the guides that accompany you is mandatory.
 You can give 30 MXN per person.

 - There are no services at the entrance.
 Yes there are rustic services in the cenote.
 The construction of a restaurant for visitors is planned.